 Updated 2019.
 I spent just over 3 months in South America at the start of 2015.
 When I booked the trip I really wasn’t too sure how much money I would need, I knew I wanted to go and once I have an idea in my head there’s no stopping me!

-I knew it was going to be more expensive that South East Asia where i travelled for 5 months in 2014, (see how much i spent there here ) but i hoped it wouldn’t be European Prices.
+I knew it was going to be more expensive than South East Asia where I had travelled for 5 months before, (see how much i spent there here) but I hoped it wouldn’t be European Prices.

-I visited 6 different countries and it turned out that the way i had booked it meant i started with the most expensive countries and ended with the cheaper ones which worked out pretty well and less stressful than the other way round.
+I visited 6 different Countries and it turned out that the way I had booked my trip meant I started with the most expensive countries (Brazil, Argentina & Chile) and ended with the cheaper Countries (Bolivia, Peru & Ecuador) which worked out pretty well and less stressful than the other way round.

 I always stayed in hostels in a shared dorm.
 I did most of the trips available.
 I didn’t spend much money on alcohol as it really isn’t that cheap in South America.
 On average breakfast was included in the hostel rate, I would eat a lunch out and then cook dinner in the hostel from food I brought in the markets and supermarket, I also did this for snacks.
 I didn’t spend much money on clothes or souvenirs.
 I didn’t take any flights apart from to get there and leave.
 I took all buses to get around ranging from 4 hours to 10 hours to 22 hours.

 Here is a break down of how much I spent in each country, along with how long I was there for:

 Days Spent: 9

 Days Spent: 12